TyPoGamesTTV/THEMS_Simulator/README.md

 - Slanted racks at specific angles
 - A machine that moves along the racks

-The inventor claims certain angles (especially 156.44°) create perpetual motion.
+The inventor (https://www.facebook.com/TheMichaelHarrington) claims this system can create perpetual motion.

 ## Quick Start